-Phewa lake is the main tourist hotspot in Pokhara and all the activities, restaurants and bars surround this spot.
+Phewa lake is the main tourist hotspot and the most iconic sightseeing landmark in Pokhara and all the activities, restaurants and bars surround this spot.
 You should allot a minimum of half a day only to explore the lake side.
 Take a stroll, or a boat ride to reach Barahi Temple or the villages on the other side of the lake or relax at the lake side restaurants and bars to enjoy the views of beautiful landscape and the colourful boats floating on Phewa Lake.
 You could also book your stay right next to the lake to be able to witness this beauty right from your window.

 For an out of the box experience, drop in at Movie Garden at Lakeside to watch a movie in the open, with great pizzas and some beer.
 An open theater built on a terraced land, with Phewa Lake on one side is the best place to spend an evening in Pokhara.

 World Peace Pagoda

 You could reach World Peace Pagoda either by a boat ride and then hiking for about 30 minutes or by a taxi that will drop you off at the bottom of the stairs that leads to the World Peace Pagoda, situated on top of Ananda Hill.
 The World Peace Pagoda is a symbol of peace and was built by Japanese monks in 1973 as a gift to Nepal.
 It is the best place to experience a tranquil environment and also get some clear views of the Annapurna range.